hirosystems/docs/clarinet-test-contract.md

 $ clarinet test --coverage
 ```

-From there, developers can use the `lcov` tooling suite to produce HTML reports.
+From there, you can use the `lcov` tooling suite to produce HTML reports.

 ```bash
 $ brew install lcov